Ishq Vishk Rebound: Plot

 The story follows Raghav Pandit, an aspiring screenwriter working for Tips Films, who is tasked with crafting a compelling romantic story.
 His boss pressures him to complete the script promptly, warning that failure to do so could jeopardize his position.
 Pressured by his boss to meet a looming deadline, he says that he is writing a film's story which draws inspiration from his own life.
 This premise sets the stage for Raghav to revisit the emotional journey he experienced over the past year with his closest friends.

 The narrative then shifts to Raghav's hometown in Dehradun, where he shared a close bond with his childhood friends, Sanya and Sahir.
 The trio had been inseparable through their school years.
 As they transition into adulthood when they were in college, the dynamics among them evolve.
 Sanya and Sahir, once platonic companions, embarks on a romantic relationship.
 Raghav also enters into a relationship with Riya Mathur, a socially conscious college student and green activist.

 Although Raghav is with Riya, much of his emotional energy is consumed by Sanya and Sahir's volatile relationship.
 Constantly caught between their fights, he acts as a mediator between them, often at the cost of his own romantic happiness.
 One day when Riya and Raghav began to kiss, he gets a call from Sanya informing him that she's breaking up with Sahir.
-Riya grows frustrated with Raghav’s emotional unavailability and eventually breaks up with him, accusing him of being more invested in his friends than in their relationship.
+Riya grows frustrated with Raghav's emotional unavailability and eventually breaks up with him, accusing him of being more invested in his friends than in their relationship.

-Raghav goes to Sanya to offer to resolve her and Sahir's relationship, but Sanya explains that the relationship fell apart, driven by unresolved differences and pressure from Sahir’s conservative family, and Raghav also can't reconcile these differences this time.
+Raghav goes to Sanya to offer to resolve her and Sahir's relationship, but Sanya explains that the relationship fell apart, driven by unresolved differences and pressure from Sahir's conservative family, and Raghav also can't reconcile these differences this time.
 Sahir returns all gifts given to him by Sanya through Raghav.
-Sanya also asks Raghav to bring him back the dog she gifted to Sahir when they were still in a relationship.
-Nevertheless, Raghav goes to Sahir's house and steals the dog and give it back to Sanya.
-She then spontaneously kisses Raghav, much to the confusion and anxiety of Raghav, who believes this would distort their relationship as friends and his dynamic with Sahir.
+Sanya also asks Raghav to bring him back the dog that she gifted to Sahir as a puppy when they were still in a relationship.
+Nevertheless, Raghav initially very reluctant, goes to Sahir's house due to her pestering and steals the dog, which is now a grown-up and gives it back to Sanya.
+Needless to say, the dog, having grown up with Sahir from its life as a puppy, runs right back to the family.
+In the meanwhile, Sanya accidentally and then spontaneously kisses Raghav, much to the confusion and anxiety of Raghav.
+Raghav believes this would distort their relationship as friends and his dynamic with Sahir.